5G Network Testing and Performance

 5G network performance verification of multiple, virtual elements in the real world can be augmented by testing and validating diverse network slicing use cases in the lab environment.
 End-to-end solutions for RAN-to-Core testing and validation can emulate 5G core networks in total and verify network slice node selection and functionality.

 The combination of millimeter wave utilization, MIMO, and beamforming provides the infrastructure of 5G and the pathway to incredible performance enhancements for our evolving digital world.
 The added complexity introduced by these innovations can also pose challenges for 5G test networks as well as the overall 5G testing process.
-MIMO essentially means (many) more antennas, which represents a higher test burden to ensure that all integrated antennas are fully operational.
+MIMO essentially means (many) more antennas, which equates to a higher burden for 5G testers to ensure all integrated antennas are fully operational.
 Measurement connectors for each antenna will no longer be feasible based on the compact architecture and density.

 The utilization of the millimeter wave and beamforming at super-high frequencies presents additional obstacles.
 Since these frequencies are much more susceptible to propagation loss from environmental conditions, over-the-air (OTA) testing may be less consistent and more complex.
 However, since conducted mode testing cannot be performed without discrete connection points, OTA will be required more frequently to avoid limited results.